 What is the long-term budget outlook for Social Security and Medicare?

 In 1946, just one American in 13 was over age 65.
 By 2000, it was one in eight.
 By 2030, one American in five will be over age 65.
 Two enormous U.S. federal programs focus on the elderly—Social Security and Medicare.
 The growing numbers of elderly Americans will increase spending on these programs, as well as on Medicaid.
-The current payroll tax levied on workers, which supports all of Social Security and the hospitalization insurance part of Medicare, will not be enough to cover the expected costs.
-So, what are the options?
+The current payroll tax levied on workers, which supports all of Social Security and the hospitalization insurance part of Medicare, will not be enough to cover the expected costs, so what are the options?

 Some proposals suggest removing the cap on wages subject to the payroll tax, so that those with very high incomes would have to pay the tax on the entire amount of their wages.
 Other proposals suggest moving Social Security and Medicare from systems in which workers pay for retirees toward programs that set up accounts where workers save funds over their lifetimes and then draw out after retirement to pay for healthcare.

 The United States is not alone in this problem.
-Indeed, providing the promised level of retirement and health benefits to a growing proportion of elderly with a falling proportion of workers is an even more severe problem in many European nations and in Japan.
+Providing the promised level of retirement and health benefits to a growing proportion of elderly with a falling proportion of workers is an even more severe problem in many European nations and in Japan.
 How to pay promised levels of benefits to the elderly will be a difficult public policy decision.